spacetelescope/jwst/docs/jwst/flatfield/main.rst

 that is divided into the SCI and ERR arrays is constructed on-the-fly by extracting the relevant section from the reference files, and then -- for each pixel -- interpolating to the appropriate wavelength for that pixel.
+This interpolation requires knowledge of the dispersion direction, which is gotten from keyword DISPAXIS.
 See the Reference File section for further details.
 There is an option to save the on-the-fly flat field to a file.

 NIRSpec NRS_BRIGHTOBJ data are processed much like other NIRSpec spectrographic data, except that NRS_BRIGHTOBJ data are in a CubeModel,